hone-art/.github/README.md

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE.md](https://github.com/hone-art/.github/blob/main/LICENSE) file for details.